garrandall/popular-music-data/tracks/lean-wit-it-rock-wit-it-dem-franchize-boyz-lil-peanut-charlay.md

-Left witcha bitch, wit an ounce, and a stiff dick, Didn't have to say much, 'cause she seem obliged, Walked off the club, got on the phone, called her gurl for menage, Wat im all up to, shit lets see how it turned out, Gotta crack-headed broad, now we headed to my house, Ay u wit that G shit right?
+Left witcha bitch, wit an ounce, and a stiff dick, Didn't have to say much, 'cause she seem obliged, Walked off the club, got on the phone, called her gurl for menage, Wat I'm all up to, shit lets see how it turned out, Gotta crack-headed broad, now we headed to my house, Ay u wit that G shit right?
 'Cause I done leaned, I done rocked all muhfuckin night!